Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 Notably, Environment Canterbury (ECan) stands out with the highest number of observations.
 This contrasts the New Zealand Geotechnical Database (NZGD) which has many fewer observations per site (frequently <= 2 readings/site).
 Otago Regional Council (ORC) provided data for fewer monitoring sites, but with a high average reading count per site.
-These variations highlight the diversity of monitoring efforts and data densities across different sources.
+These differences showcase the variability in both monitoring intensity and data abundance across different data providers.
 Collectively, these statistics underscore the heterogeneity of groundwater monitoring across regions, influenced by the varying goals (e.g. geotechnical investigations), methodologies, and resources.
 Further summary statistics of the data by the source are provided below.